 Malaria in Mozambique

-With regard to universal coverage, 39% of households have at least one ITN for every two persons resident.
-Despite this important increase (AIS 2015) coverage remains below the 100% target set by the Ministry of Health.
+With regard to universal coverage, 39% of households have at least one ITN for every two person’s resident.
+Despite this important increase (AIS [AIDS indicator survey], 2015).
+Coverage remains below the 100% target set by the Ministry of Health (Ministere de Saude - MISAU).

 During Phase 1 in 2014, an epidemiological malaria control profile, historical timeline and malaria indicator poster were produced for Mozambique in collaboration with the National Malaria Control Programme (PNCM).
 Along with the PNCM and partners, the team assembled community-based surveys of malaria parasite prevalence from sources including: peer-reviewed journals, international and national MISAU and academic archives, and national household survey data.
 One thousand and twelve malaria prevalence surveys undertaken between 1982 and 2013 were also identified.
 All these data were collated and analysed to help produce the modelled malaria maps and graphs in the profile.

 As part of Phase 2 work LINK has collated evidence from 164 published articles or MSc/PhD theses and 48 implementation reports/policies.
 LINK is currently working with the PNCM on Phase 2 of the project .
 An updated profile will be available in 2018.